aliceliveprojects/TimeSeriesDataCapture_BrowseData/README.md

 *Auth App Name*,*Auth Client ID*,*RSA URI* and *AUTH URL* can be located on your Auth0 dashboard, Single Page Application.

-*Auth Audience*  can be located  on your Auth0 dashboard, Machine To Machine Application.
+*Auth Audience*  can be located  on your Auth0 dashboard, API section.

 *For help see [Auth0](https://github.com/CMDT/TimeSeriesDataCapture#auth0)*